COMCIFS/cif_ed/docs/recommendations.md

 ### `_diffrn_source.convergence_angle`
 The angle of convergence of the beam may be given in degrees.
 Typically found in convergent-beam electron diffraction.
 Not necessary for parallel beams, though the given example describes a parallel beam with a quoted standard uncertainty.

-### `_diffrn_source.ed_probe_type`
+### `_diffrn_source.ed_diffracting_area_selection`

-A code describing the probe size or selected-area electron diffraction technique used to illuminate the appropriate region of the sample.
+A code specifying whether the diffraction region was selected by the size of the beam or whether selected-area electron diffraction technique used to illuminate the appropriate region of the sample.

 ### `_refine_ls.sample_thickness` and `_refine_ls.sample_shape_expression`